ghost-attack/Shakesperean-Monkeys---Nasty/README.md

 This project puts at your disposal an infinte amount of monkeys to write sentences of the type `She [blank] on my [blank] until I [blank]`.
 All you will ever need to fully communicate every single thing that passes through your thoughts.

 ## Monkey methodology
 Monkeys roughly know what words should look like, so they will try their best to write something comprehensible for you.
 For every sentence you want, they will create 3 words between 1 and 20 letters, with random letters.
-Words are more likely to have a length around 4, 5, 6 letters, but all lenghts in that range are possible.
+Words are more likely to have a length around 4, 5, 6 letters, but all lengths in that range are possible.
 After a monkey types the three words for you, they will be combined with the template, and thus a sentence will be formed.

 Every time a monkey writes something that actually contains words from the English language, that sentence will be saved to a file.
 This way, you will only see the sentences that you can truly use to express yourself.